apache/openwhisk-deploy-kube/README.md

   imagePullPolicy: "IfNotPresent"
 ```

-NOTE: Docker for Windows 18.06 and later also has similar built-in
+NOTE: Docker for Windows 18.06 and later has similar built-in support
-support for Kubernetes.
-We would be interested in any experience using
+for Kubernetes.
+We would be interested in any experience using it to
-it to run Apache OpenWhisk on the Windows platform.
+run Apache OpenWhisk on the Windows platform.

 ### Using kubeadm-dind-cluster
 On Linux, you can get a similar experience to using Kubernetes in